conoro/runkeeper2endomondo/README.md

 Exporting from Sports Tracker
 -----------------------------
 * I don't know.
 Can someone give me the instructions for this.

+There is a tool here: http://daniel.toffee.ro/2014/04/25/liberate-sportstracker-workouts that can batch export workouts from sports-tracker.com.

 Python Windows Version for End-Users
 ------------------------------------
 * You convert to Endomondo as follows: